folio-org/raml-module-builder/README.md

 * Precede the index you want to search with the table name in camelCase, e.g. `instance.title = "bee"`.
 * There is no change with child table fields, use them the regular way without table name prefix.
 * The target table index field must have an index declared in schema.json.
+* For a multi-table join use `targetPath` instead of `fieldName` and put the list of field names into the `targetPath` array.
 * Use `= *` to check whether a join record exists, this runs a cross index join with no further restriction, e.g. `instance.id = *`.
-* Example Schema for the above example:
+* The schema for the above example:
 ```
 {
   "tables": [